Gen-lang/Gen/README.md

 ### Installation
-> *Note:* Do not use `git clone` command.
-Please download the source from the releases page
+> *Note:* Do not use `git clone` command to clone the repository.
+Please download the source code from the releases page
 ```
 cd Gen/pygen
 make install